 Hudson Heritage Association

 The Baldwin-Buss House Foundation approached Hudson Heritage Association (HHA) in January of 2019 to provide seed money for the acquisition and preservation of the property.
-Because of pressures for development and the home's deteriorated and neglected condition, HHA agreed that the building must be saved and returned to its original glory.
+Because of pressures for development, the home's deteriorated and neglected condition and its historical significance, HHA agreed that the building must be saved and returned to its original glory.
 The HHA Board of Directors voted unanimously in favor of support and provided $20,000 as seed money to assist BBHF in the acquisition and preservation of the property.
 BBHF is grateful to Hudson Heritage Association for its early support as a financial partner.

 Hudson Community Foundation